saylordotorg/course_psych202a/Unit01.md

+---
+layout: default
+title: "PSYCH202A: Research Methods"
+course_description: "An introduction to the research methodologies frequently used in the social sciences."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: An Introduction to Research** <span id="1"></span> *Research is the foundation on which any solid science must be built.
 It creates an organized and structured way to gain knowledge about a